Shayne McMenemy: England

 McMenemy's English career started at Rochdale Hornets where he played a handful of games before moving onto Oldham.
 McMenemy was named Player of the Year and Clubman of the Year, and was selected in the Northern Ford Dream Team of the year.
 Oldham finished one game short of the grand final.

 McMenemy signed on for Oldham for the 2001 season but only played one game before he transferred to Halifax.
 McMenemy was named player of the year in 2001 and Defensive player of the Year in 2002.

-By mid-2003, Halifax were experiencing financial problems and McMenemy was signed by Hull F.C. midseason.
+By mid-2003, Halifax were experiencing financial problems and McMenemy was signed by Hull FC midseason.
 Making his début against the Widnes Vikings, McMenemy dislocated his elbow and only appeared in a few games at the end of the season.